October 29, 2020

 The 2020 Feed the Hungry Garden at Mount St Francis Retreat, Cochrane wound up on Sept 19th with the harvesting of 2940 lbs of fresh carrots, potatoes, onions, beets, kohlrabi, zucchini and spaghetti squash for the Calgary Interfaith Food Bank.
 This includes 864 lbs of zucchini and other vegetables picked and delivered to the Food Bank in August and September.
 Over 230 volunteer hours were invested in growing this year's garden.

 Thank you Mount St. Francis, teams and volunteers for all your hard work!
 We are so appreciative of what you do and may God bless you!
 Happy Thanksgiving!

 The antiphons in the Roman Missal and Graduale Romanum are the texts given by the Church herself for each particular liturgy.
 You can also find these texts handy through monthly or yearly missals such as Living With Christ.

 During this time of pandemic, the singing of the Mass is now permitted by one cantor, under strict conditions.
 Cantor may sing for the assembly the propers of the Mass: Introit (entrance antiphon), Offertory antiphon and Communion antiphon.
 Antiphon psalm verses are optional.
-Please read the guideline for more details.
+Please refer to: Liturgical Guideline Update (Sep.
+25) - re: liturgical singing

 If you are not sure about singing the antiphons and would like to learn more about it - watch this course from Dr. Jenny Donelson (Seminary of New York/Dunwoodie) on How to add Antiphons to your Parish Sunday Mass.